Noah Ritter

-Noah Ritter (born November 19, 2008), better known as the "Apparently Kid," is an American YouTube personality.
+Noah Ritter (born November 19, 2008), better known as the "Apparently Kid", is an American YouTube personality.
 Ritter rose to viral fame in August 2014 immediately following an interview with a reporter for local TV station ABC-affiliate WNEP-TV at the Wayne County Fair, in Honesdale, Pennsylvania.

 As of February 2025, the interview, titled Apparently This Kid is Awesome, Steals the Show During Interview, has more than 70 million views on WNEP-TV's YouTube page, and is the most-watched video in the station's history.

 Early life

 Ritter was born to Meggin Borowski of Upper Pottsgrove, Pennsylvania and Matthew Ritter, of Toms River, New Jersey.
 Ritter spent summers in Wilkes-Barre, Pennsylvania with his grandparents.
 His "Grandpa Jack" (John) Borowski, a retired bridge carpenter, was heavily involved in raising Ritter, and he took him to the Wayne County Fair every year while Ritter grew up.
 Borowski has deep ties to the fair himself, showing cattle during his childhood.

 WNEP-TV covers the Wilkes-Barre-Scranton television market, including Wayne County, which borders New York state.
-Reporter Sofia Ojeda interviewed 5-year-old Ritter along with several other kids at the Wayne County Fair.
+Reporter Sofia Ojeda interviewed 5-year-old Ritter along with several other children at the Wayne County Fair.
 In the interview, after being asked what he thought about the teacup ride at the fair, Ritter took the microphone from Ojeda.
 He proceeded to ramble about his excitement of being on television for the first time, frequently interjecting the word "apparently," from which his nickname, the "Apparently Kid," was derived.
 He eventually described his feelings about several rides at the fair, saying one made him "dizzy" and another "scared him half to death."

 Ojeda interviewed Ritter on the opening day of the 152nd Wayne County Fair on August 1, 2014, and a snippet of the interview was aired on WNEP during that night's 10PM show.
 The full interview was subsequently posted to YouTube the following Monday, August 4, 2014, and it immediately went viral.
 The video had more than 300,000 views in less than 24 hours.
 It spread worldwide with reactions from Europe, South America, and the Middle East.
-In 2 days, the view count jumped to more than 3 million.
-In 3 days, it doubled to more than 6 million views.
+In two days, the view count jumped to more than three million.
+In three days, it doubled to more than six million views.

 His appearance spawned two popular hashtags—#NoahTheReporter and #ApparentlyKid—on social media platforms.